Energy sector:

 Domestic export enterprises are taking full advantage of opportunities to build brands and market products in the potential Middle East - Africa market.

-Export activities and investment cooperation between Vietnam and the Middle East - Africa region are increasingly expanding.
+Export activities and investment cooperation between Vietnam and the Middle East - Africa region are increasingly open.
 At the end of October 2024, the Vietnam - UAE Comprehensive Economic Partnership Agreement (CEPA) between Vietnam and the UAE was signed.
-This is a historic event that creates a breakthrough in economic, trade and investment cooperation between the two countries, opening a big path for Vietnam to penetrate deeper into the Middle East - Africa market.
+This is a historic event that creates a breakthrough in economic, trade and investment cooperation between the two countries, opening a big way for Vietnam to penetrate deeper into the Middle East - Africa market.

 Trade defense sector

-According to the Ministry of Industry and Trade, Vietnam's export goods have faced 282 cases of foreign investigation into Vietnam's export goods, of which the most are anti-dumping (153 cases), followed by self-defense (59 cases), anti-tax evasion (39 cases) and anti-subsidy (31 cases).
-Notably, all of the cases are related to strong export products such as shrimp, pangasius, steel, wood, while products with medium and small export values such as lawn mowers, honey, paper plates.
-Therefore, taking advantage of free trade agreements (FTAs) and diversifying markets, avoiding overheating export growth into a market under trade defense investigation is something Vietnamese enterprises need to pay attention to.
+According to the Ministry of Industry and Trade, Vietnam's export goods have faced 282 cases of foreign investigation of Vietnam's export goods, of which the most are anti-dumping (153 cases), followed by self-defense (59 cases), anti-tax evasion (39 cases) and anti-subsidy (31 cases).
+Notably, the cases are all related to strong export products such as shrimp, pangasius, steel, wood, and products with medium and small export values such as lawn mowers, honey, and paper plates.
+Therefore, taking advantage of free trade agreements (FTAs) and diversifying markets, avoiding overheated export growth into a market under trade defense investigation is something Vietnamese enterprises need to pay attention to.
 In addition to early warning information, enterprises need to proactively respond to trade defense lawsuits to reduce risks and increase advantages for exported goods.
 Along with that, businesses must regularly and closely monitor the trade policies of countries and export markets such as tax policies, policies on goods origin, food safety for consumers, policies related to trade defense, and prepare resources to deal with the risks of trade defense lawsuits.

 Investment Newspaper published the news: "Aluminum and steel enterprises review exports to the EU market"